You can’t build a life (or a meaningful relationship, a business, or self-mastery) all at once.

-we rarely change fundamentally who we are. or at least, not for long. habits formed can be habits for life. compensatory routines and pain escapism cripples the best of our intentions.
+We rarely fundamentally change who we are.
+Or at least, not for long.
+Habits formed can be habits for life.
+Compensatory routines and pain escapism cripple the best of our intentions.

-our struggle for love, connection, validation, meaning and fulfilment can leave us wanting, in perpetuity.
+Our struggle for mutual love, connection, validation, meaning and fulfilment can leave us wanting, in perpetuity.

-but therein lies the essence of a life lived. what’s needed more often is a shift in perspective. it’s very easy to get attached to one aspect of an identity. we are always more.
+But therein lies the essence of a life lived.
+What’s needed more often is a shift in perspective.
+It’s incredibly easy to get attached to one aspect of an identity.
+We are always more.

-we are so accustomed to judging ourselves — our progress, our success, our bodies, our minds and our hearts — that we miss out on the present and the gift of what’s here, right now.
+We are so accustomed to judging ourselves — our intellectual progress, our economic success, our bodies, our minds and our hearts — that we miss out on the present and the extraordinary gift of what’s here, right now.